 Custodial credit risk is the risk that in the event of a bank failure, the School's deposits may not be returned to it.
 The School does not have a deposit policy for custodial credit risk.
-At June 30, 2015 the schools deposits are insured under the FDIC limit.
+As of June 30, 2015, the School maintained deposits in FDIC-insured banks and temporary transactions accounts guarantee totaling \$39,382.